lunfardo314/proxima/docs/bootstrap.md

-## Starting first node in the network
+## Running first node in the network

 The following a steps to initialize and start Proxima node with the genesis ledger state and bootstrap sequencer on it.